lalizlabeth/prototyping-puzzles/README.md

 ## How the puzzles work

 Each puzzle presents you with a basic, functional prototype that needs visual improvements.
-Your task is to:

-1. Review the puzzle's README for specific requirements
-2. Examine the current implementation
-3. Practice communicating design improvements to Cursor AI
-4. Implement the changes using Cursor's suggestions
-5. Reflect on the effectiveness of your communication

 ## Tips for communicating design changes